ionelmc/python-aspectlib/README.rst

 Nothing is implemented yet ...

-Glossary, as it's too easy to get confused by terminology:
+Glossary, as it's too easy to get confused by terminology and most every AOP framework has different definitions:

 .. list-table::